The data you see on any statistics dashboard or report depends on both the content you can access, and the users whose data you're allowed to view.

 - Coaches see stats only for courses listed in the catalog/library of groups they coach.

-- Editors have visibility into course stats if they are the main author, a co-author, or members of the group that owns the path.
+- Editors have visibility into course stats if they are the main author, a co-author, or members of the group that owns the course.
 Visibility is not granted through catalog or library inclusion.

 - Contributors have visibility into course stats if they are the main author or a co-author of the course.
 Visibility is not granted through catalog or library inclusion.